-BlueHost was one of the first hosts to offer 24/7 LiveChat, phone, email and ticket support altogether and I should say I’m impressed by their helpfulness.
+BlueHost was one of the first hosts to offer 24/7 LiveChat, phone, email and ticket support altogether and I should say I’m impressed by their helpfulness while they managed to keep their plans cheap enough.
 They specialize in WordPress hosting so if your website is going to be on WordPress then you should definitely check them out as the servers they are using are optimized specifically for WordPress and their forums and their video tutorials would definitely be of a great help to someone just starting out.

-The uptime on BlueHost platforms is top notch and it’s close to 99.99%.
-You also won’t have to worry about backing up your website as they mirror it across 3 storage units so if one fails they can restore it from one of the backups.
+The uptime on BlueHost servers is top notch and it’s close to 99.99%.
+You also won’t have to worry about backing up your website as they mirror it across 3 servers units so if one fails they can restore it from one of the backups.

 With the basic plan starting at only $2.5/month, Vultr is one of the cheapest cloud hosting providers out there.
 The plan includes 20 GB SSD, 1 CPU, 512 MB of RAM and you can very well say they’re going head to head with Digital Ocean on this only at half the price.

 It’s also very user-friendly to use and it only takes around 60 seconds to have a server live after payment.

 You can choose from any of their 15 cloud locations in North America, Europe, Asia and Australia( a great option if you have lots of Australian traffic).